wu-lee/rushkoff-archive/docs/_articles/generation-x.md

 Ironically, out of this "vacuum of identity" came a steady stream of hip, smart, insightful words and images that both reflected and formed new attitudes.
 Emerging form the margins of society, twenty-something voices encroached on mainstream society making Bart Simpson, Ren and Stempy, Cyberspace and MTV part of our common vocabulary.

-Douglas Rushkoff, himself a GenXer, is among the first main- stream journalists to cover favorite topics like virtual reality, cyber- punks, the psychedelic revival and rave culture for publications as diverse as Vibe magazine, The Whole Earth, Miami Herald, Wall Street Journal, The Boston Globe and GQ.
-His books, including Free Rides (Dell), Cyberia: Life in the Trenches of Hyperspace (HarperSanFrancisco), The GenX Reader and Media Virus!: Hidden Agendas in Popular Culture (both by Ballantine), are witty explorations of his generation's attempt to find a future of their own in the nether regions of the Baby Boomer's high-tech society.
-Rushkoff's intimate portraits reveal a generation of

-social theorists: kids who dropped out of consensus culture and slid into a subversive subculture wise beyond its
+Douglas Rushkoff, himself a GenXer, is among the first mainstream journalists to cover favorite topics like virtual reality, cyberpunks, the psychedelic revival and rave culture for publications as diverse as _Vibe_ magazine, _The Whole Earth, Miami Herald, Wall Street Journal, The Boston Globe_ and _GQ_.
+His books, including _Free Rides_ (Dell), _Cyberia: Life in the Trenches of Hyperspace_ (HarperSanFrancisco), _The GenX Reader_ and _Media Virus!: Hidden Agendas in Popular Culture_ (both by Ballantine), are witty explorations of his generation's attempt to find a future of their own in the nether regions of the Baby Boomer's high-tech society.
+Rushkoff's intimate portraits reveal a generation of social theorists: kids who dropped out of consensus culture and slid into a subversive subculture wise beyond its years.

-years.

 In the book Media Virus! you state that "the loudest battle cry against the media comes from the New Age community."
 Is this because they are fear- ful of technology, or do you think they believe that this is the coming of the apocalypse?